soundcrowd-ursula/mttkay.github.com/source/_posts/2013-08-25-functional-reactive-programming-on-android-with-rxjava.markdown

 }
 {% endcodeblock %}

-What we do here is create a method which builds an `Observable` "stream" (in our case emitting only ever a single item, the file), to which a `File` observer can connect.
-Whenever this observable is subscribed to, its `call` function will trigger and execute the task at hand.
+The preceding example creates a method that builds an `Observable` *stream*, which in this case only ever emits a single item (the file) to which a `File` observer can connect.
+Whenever this observable is subscribed to, its `call` function triggers and executes the task at hand.
-If the task can be carried out successfully, we deliver the result to the observer through `onNext`, so it can properly react to it.
-We then signal completion through `onCompleted`.
-If an exception is raised, we deliver it to the observer through `onError`.
-Here is how you use this from, say, a `Fragment`:
+If the task can be carried out successfully, deliver the result to the observer through `onNext` so `onNext` can properly react to it.
+Then signal completion by using `onCompleted`.
+If an exception is raised, deliver it to the observer through `onError`.
+As an example, you can use this from a `Fragment`:

 {% codeblock lang:java %}
 class MyFragment extends Fragment implements Observer<File> {